 Program Observations and Interviews

 Meet the Team

-Katie Manion, Curator of Education at the Bronx Zoo, Kathleen LaMattina, Collections Manager of Special Animal Exhibits at the Bronx Zoo, and Su-Jen Roberts, Director of Educational Research and Evaluation at the Wildlife Conservation Society, will be advising Rank throughout the project.
+Katie Manion, Curator of Education at the Bronx Zoo, Kathleen LaMattina, Curator, Animal Encounters at the Bronx Zoo, and Su-Jen Roberts, Director of Educational Research and Evaluation at the Wildlife Conservation Society, will be advising Rank throughout the project.

 Having worked as an environmental educator and animal caregiver it was always a privilege to bring people closer to wildlife.
 Now, as a social science researcher who studies conservation psychology, I believe zoos and aquariums are poised to empower audiences to feel more connected to wildlife and to protect the environment.